-The maximum number of Common shares that may be issued from treasury under the LTIP is 10,000,000.
-This represents approximately 9.8% of the number of Common shares outstanding as of the date of this Circular.
-In the management information circular for the annual general meeting of the Corporation's shareholders held on August 2, 2007, at which the LTIP was approved by shareholders, the Company set out that the maximum number of Common shares that may be subject to restricted share unit awards under the LTIP in respect of any four consecutive fiscal quarters of the Company is 2,000,000.
+Under the LTIP as approved by the shareholders, a total of 10,000,000 Common shares were authorized for issuance from treasury.
+Over the life of the LTIP to March 31, 2015, a total of 7,055,772 Common shares have been issued from treasury, leaving a maximum number of Common shares that may be issued from treasury under the LTIP (including the LTIP portion of the CSH Inducement Plan referred to on page 37) at 2,944,228 Common shares.
+This represents approximately 2.6% of the number of Common shares outstanding as of the date of this Circular.
+In the management information circular for the annual general meeting of the Corporation's shareholders held on August 2, 2007, at which the LTIP was approved by shareholders, the Company set out that the maximum number of Common shares that may be subject to restricted share unit awards under the LTIP in respect of any four consecutive fiscal quarters of the Corporation is 3,000,000.
 In May 2012, the Committee amended the LTIP to provide that the maximum number of Common shares that may be issued from treasury pursuant to awards under the LTIP in respect of any four consecutive fiscal quarters of the Corporation is 3,000,000 and to make it clear that this maximum only applies to awards under the LTIP and not other share-based incentive schemes.
 In November 2012, the Committee amended the LTIP to reduce to a maximum of 12 months the non-competition period following a termination.
 These amendments are within the authority of the Committee, and shareholder approval is not required and has not been obtained.